 - Use action verbs.
 Action verbs help show your responsibility.
-When describing your achievements, use action words.
-Words like led, researched, and created to portray your experiences in an energetic way.
-Check out a list of action words for useful examples.
+When describing your achievements, use action words like led, researched, and created to portray your experiences in an energetic way.

 - Quantify when possible.
 Whenever possible, include numbers to show your achievements.
 For example, you might say that you worked the cash register at a store that managed $10,000 daily, or that you helped 50 - 100 customers daily at your retail job.

 - Carefully edit and proofread.
 Proofread your resume carefully before submitting it.
 A clean, error-free resume will make you look professional.
 Ask a friend or family member to read the resume for you as well.

 - Use a resume example.
 Use a resume example (like the one below) or template to guide your own writing.
 A resume example can help you decide what kind of content to include, as well as how to format your resume.